krakend/krakend-documentation/backends/lambda.md

     parent: backends
 ---

-TThe Lambda integration allows you to invoke Amazon Lambda functions on a KrakenD endpoint call.
+The Lambda integration allows you to invoke Amazon Lambda functions on a KrakenD endpoint call.

 Add lambda invocations into KrakenD as any other regular backend.
 The inclusion requires you to add the code in the `extra_config` of your `backend` section, using the `github.com/devopsfaith/krakend-lambda` namespace.